Oktana/OKTY-Salesforce-iOS/README.md

 ##Features
 - Makes it easy to develop new apps.
-- Uses the newest Salesforce libraries.
+- Updates continuously the Salesforce libraries.
-- Automatically sets-up a project.
+- Automatically set-s up Objective-C and Swift projects.

 ##Installation
 - Install [Ruby](https://www.ruby-lang.org/en/installation/).
 - Install [CocoaPods](http://cocoapods.org/).

-`CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like `[SalesforceMobileSDK](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Distribution) `in your projects.`
+`CocoaPods is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like `[SalesforceMobileSDK](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Distribution) `in your projects.`
 - Write on the **Podfile**:

     ```ruby